-The STEREO (Solar Terrestrial RElations Observatory) spacecraft launched on October 20 25th, 2006 on a Delta II rocket.
-Since early 2007, it has been continuously returning 21 a wide range of remote solar and in situ measurements of the Sun's corona and the 22 inner heliosphere.
-Charged with a number of fundamental scientific objectives, one of 23 particular relevance to this study is to improve our understanding of the structure of 24 the ambient solar wind.
-With nearly identical instrumentation, the STEREO ahead (A) 25 and behind (B) spacecraft are separating by $\sim 45^{\circ}$ per year.
-Restricted to the ecliptic 26 plane, in addition to the monotonically-increasing longitudinal separation, the spacecraft 27 also separate from one another in radial separation (up to a maximum of ~ 0.15 AU) 28 as well as in heliographic latitude (up to a maximum separation of $\sim 14.4^{\circ}$).
-THE ACE 29 (Advanced Composition Explorer) spacecraft launched on August 25th, 1997, and since 30 then has provided a continuous stream of in situ measurements of the solar wind [Stone 31 et al., 1998].
-The measurements from STEREO A and B, coupled with those from ACE, 32 thus represent a unique dataset from which to study the effects of spatial and temporal 33 evolution of solar wind streams, and, in particular, to assess the degree of correlation 34 between them.
-35
+The STEREO (Solar Terrestrial Relations Observatory) mission launched on October 25th, 2006 on a Delta II rocket.
+Since early 2007, it has been continuously returning a wide range of remote solar and in situ measurements of the Sun's corona and the inner heliosphere.
+Charged with a number of fundamental scientific objectives, one of particular relevance to this study is to improve our understanding of the structure of the ambient solar wind.
+With nearly identical instrumentation, the STEREO ahead (A) and behind (B) spacecraft are separating by $\sim 45^{\circ}$ per year.
+Restricted to the ecliptic plane, in addition to the monotonically-increasing longitudinal separation, the spacecraft also separate from one another in heliographic latitude, up to a maximum separation of $\sim 14.4^{\circ}$.
+The measurements from STEREO A and B thus represent a unique dataset from which to study the effects of spatial and temporal evolution of solar wind streams, and, in particular, to assess the degree of correlation between them.